healingdrawing/task-localhost/README.md

 According to task, server should manage without problems static site.
 Upload and delete files functionality is not a part of the static site, so it is implemented separately, universally for all sites, and hardcoded into `runme` file.
 The `settings` file allows to control accessibility of the `/uploads` page for each server settings, using methods `GET`, `POST`, `DELETE`, to download, upload, delete permissions respectively.
+- in case of `duplicated pairs for ip:port are used in settings`, as part of different configurations, the configuration added next in the `settings` file will override the previous one.
 - default `settings` file configuration, implements three different sites, with possibility to test the `redirect.html` page accessibility, depends on allowed methods, `curl --resolve` command, and one site to test the `empty.html` page using `siege` stress testing utility.
 - to keep the flow more stable, the body of the request will be ignored, if the headers of not chunked request does not include the `Content-Length` header.
 Lot of clients automatically add this header, so it is not a problem.